In 1918, Austria-Hungary effectively disintegrated after finding itself on the losing side of World War I. So what came

 As the echoes of battle died away, Austria-Hungary found itself with no money, no effective army, growing republican sentiments in Vienna, and a host of Czechs, Slovaks and others demanding their independence.

 The victors of WWI also made it clear that an armistice depended on the formal end to both the empire and the monarchy.
 Many lands (including Hungary itself) quietly declared independence anyway since nobody was left to stop them from doing so.

 The days of Habsburg rule were finished.
 Done and dusted.
 Game over.

 The last emperor (Karl I, who came to power after Emperor Franz Joseph’s death in 1916) relinquished rule without ever formally abdicating, but was never able to return to power.
-He tried a couple of times, failed, and the Allies left him in Madeira to cool off until he passed away in 1922.
+He passed away in Madeira in 1922.

-The plan seemed like a reasonable one, except the idea of a German Austria got little support elsewhere.
-Nor did the would-be republic have the political or military clout to push through their agenda.
+The plan seemed like a reasonable one, except German Austria got little support elsewhere.
+And the baby republic had no international political influence or military clout to gather such support.

 The treaty eventually signed with WWI’s victors in 1919 saw bits of the nascent German Austria handed over to Italy, Yugoslavia, and Czechoslovakia.
-What was left did indeed become a new republic, but only after agreeing to:
+What was left did indeed remain a new republic, but only after agreeing to:

 - Drop the German part from its name